stronnag/mwptools/docs/manual/docs/mwp-Configuration.md

       }
      ]
     }

+In this example, `https://map-proxy/....` refers to a local `mapproxy` server configured in accordance with [this guide](https://gist.github.com/stronnag/74d94f9784d647b74f71e8e32ec6be54).
+Note that in this instance `mapproxy` is used as a means to share the data across a LAN (and with INAV Configurator).
+As the first three sources are TMS, they could be consumed directly by mwp.

 See also [anonymous maps](Black-Ops.md#custom-tile) to customise the "black tile".
 The `spawn` stanza uses a proxy for non-TMS formats (see `mwptools/src/qproxy` for some examples).